 The best way to master the LCM is to apply it to real-world problems.
 This will help you understand its practical significance and how it can be used to solve various problems.

 - Scheduling Problems: Use the LCM to solve scheduling problems.
-For example, if one event occurs every 6 days and another event occurs every 8 days, when will they both occur on the same day?
+As an example, if one event occurs every 6 days and another event occurs every 8 days, when will they both occur on the same day?

 - Fraction Problems: Use the LCM to find the least common denominator when adding or subtracting fractions.

 - Measurement Problems: Use the LCM to solve measurement problems.
-For example, if you have two pieces of ribbon that are 12 inches and 18 inches long, what is the shortest length of ribbon you can cut them into so that you have an equal number of pieces?
+As an example, if you have two pieces of ribbon that are 12 inches and 18 inches long, what is the shortest length of ribbon you can cut them into so that you have an equal number of pieces?

 Use Online Calculators and Tools